Archdiocese of Milwaukee: 1800 to 1843

 Catholic jurisdiction for the new Wisconsin Territory passed to the Diocese of Bardstown in 1808, then the Diocese of Cincinnati in 1826.
 The first new Catholic church in the Wisconsin area in over 100 years was constructed in Fort Howard in 1825.
 Its parishioners included many French Canadians living in the settlement.

 In 1833, the new Diocese of Detroit assumed jurisdiction over the area.
-In 1837, the missionary Reverend Florimund J. Bonduel traveled from Green Bay to visit the French fur trader Solomon Juneau in Milwaukee.
+In 1837, the missionary Florimund J. Bonduel traveled from Green Bay to visit the French fur trader Solomon Juneau in Milwaukee.
 While in Milwaukee, Bonduel celebrated the first mass in that city.

-Later in 1837, the Diocese of Detroit sent Reverend Patrick Kelly to Milwaukee to serve as its first resident priest.
-Kelly celebrated mass in the Milwaukee courthouse until 1839, when he opened St. Peter's, the first Catholic church in the city.
+Later in 1837, the Diocese of Detroit sent Patrick Kelly to Milwaukee to serve as its first resident priest.
+Kelly celebrated mass in the Milwaukee courthouse until 1839, when St. Peter's, the first Catholic church in the city, opened.
 In 1841, Coadjutor Bishop Pierre-Paul Lefevere of Detroit visited Milwaukee.

 1843 to 1875

 In November 1843, Pope Gregory XVI erected the Diocese of Milwaukee, taking its territory from the Diocese of Detroit.
 The new diocese covered all of the Wisconsin Territory, including part of present-day Minnesota.
-The pope named Reverend John Henni from the Diocese of Cincinnati as the first bishop of Milwaukee.
+John Henni was the first bishop.

 When Henni took office, he only had four priests ministering to a few Catholics immigrants from Germany and Ireland.
 The only church in the diocese was St. Peter's, which was deeply in debt.
 Henni in 1845 founded St. Francis Seminary, allowing the seminarians to stay in his residence.
-He also brought several orders of nuns and priests to Milwaukee.
+He also invited several orders of nuns and priests to serve in Milwaukee.

 In 1846, Henni completed Old St. Mary's Church in Milwaukee, the second Catholic church in Milwaukee.
-Designed by architect Victor Schulte in the Zopfstil style, St. Mary's was built to serve German immigrants.
+Designed by architect Victor Schulte in the Zopfstil style, St. Mary's initially served German immigrants.
 The Annunciation altarpiece in St. Mary's, painted by Franz Xavier Glink was donated to the diocese by King Ludwig I of Bavaria.
 In 1847, Henni laid the foundation of the new cathedral, St. John the Evangelist.
-Also designed by Schulte, the cathedral was built with Cream City brick that was fabricated locally.
+Also designed by Schulte, the cathedral was built with Cream City brick, fabricated locally.
 St. John the Evangelist was consecrated by Archbishop Gaetano Bedini, the papal nuncio of the United States, in 1853.

 In 1850, Pope Pius IX erected the Diocese of St. Paul, taking Minnesota from the Diocese of Milwaukee.
-In 1866, the same pope erected the Dioceses of La Crosse and Green Bay, removing their territories from the Diocese of Milwaukee.
+In 1866, he erected the Dioceses of La Crosse and Green Bay, removing their territories from the Diocese of Milwaukee.